kashanimorteza/ai_document/input.md

 <!--------------------------------------------------------------------------------- Description -->
 # AI : Input
-    this is documents of ai_document : Input
+    this is documents of AI : Input

 <!--------------------------------------------------------------------------------- Resource -->
 <br><br>